Matt Feiler: Los Angeles Chargers

 On March 17, 2021, Feiler signed a three-year, $15 million contract with the Los Angeles Chargers.
 He was named the starting left guard, and started every game for two seasons.

 On March 15, 2023, Feiler was released by the Chargers.

+Tampa Bay Buccaneers

+On April 17, 2023, Feiler was signed by the Tampa Bay Buccaneers.
+He was named the starting left guard to begin the season.
+He started six games before missing four due to injury, but ultimately lost his starting job to Aaron Stinnie upon his return.

+Retirement

+After not being signed to a team during the 2024 and 2025 offseason, Feiler presumably retired from playing professional football and is currently an assistant coach for his high school alma mater, Lampeter-Strasburg High School.

 Personal life

 Feiler was born in Strasburg, Pennsylvania to Mark and Beth Feiler.
 He attended Lampeter-Strasburg High School and played defensive tackle and offensive lineman throughout high school.
 He graduated in 2014 with a degree in history from Bloomsburg University.

 Feiler married Julie Carpenter of Bloomsburg, PA on March 17, 2018.

+In his leisure time, Feiler enjoys watching baseball.
+In college, he followed coverage of the Winter and Summer Olympic Games.
+He prefers water over Gatorade.
+Feiler has also stated his favorite cereal is Lucky Charms.